vjbhaskar/knowledge-center/pages/documents/Applications/overview.md

 ## What are LivePerson Applications?

-A LivePerson application is a layer which wraps code intended to enhance LivePerson products.
-An application allows easy configuration, management, and integration of these enhanced capabilities and features with a LivePerson account.
+A LivePerson application allows easy configuration, management, and integration of enhanced capabilities and features with a LivePerson account.
 Applications are either developed by LivePerson ("Global applications") or by a non-LivePerson developer ("Private applications").
-An application is created by uploading a predefined schema, which defines the application's scope, permissions, users and capabilities.

 These applications provide many benefits by allowing account administrators to seamlessly navigate between many different applications so that the experience is of a connected ecosystem of business enhancements.
 The result is that users can work simultaneously in LiveEngage and many other applications (for example, an agent manager can both supervise on-going conversations and use the Report Builder at the same time).